KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

 * **Nidhogg (IL₅ (VOS: Nekron)):** The serpent at the subversal root—symbol of the terminal **Entropic Pull** (Nekron) acting upon structure.

-* **Ratatoskr (IL₂ (ISM: Skotos)):** The squirrel running the trunk, distorting signal between the supernal pole (the Eagle, L₅ (EOB: Theon)) and the subversal pole (Nidhogg, IL₅ (VOS: Nekron)), stirring dissonance under the apparent guise of mediation.
+* **Ratatoskr (IL₂ (ISM: Skotos)):** The squirrel running the trunk, distorting signal between the supernal and subversal poles of the Norse mythic tree-image, stirring dissonance under the apparent guise of mediation.
 The attribution of a neutral communicative function (L₂ (SM: Nousa)) is a cultural conflation of his surface role with his operative effect.

 ### 2. The Sefirotic Tree (Kabbalah)